Correlation Detection and an Operational Interpretation of the Renyi Mutual Information: Generalized R enyi Mutual Information

-The following result forms the core of our proof for the achievability of the strong-converse exponent.
+The following result forms the core of our proof for the achievability of the strong converse exponent.
 It establishes that the mutual information $\widetilde{I}_{\alpha}(\rho_{AB}\|\tau_A)$ can be expressed as a limit of classical R\'enyi divergences.
 More precisely, we have the following.

 \begin{proposition} Let $\rho_{AB} \in \cS(AB)$ and $\tau_A \in \cS(A)$ such that $\tau_A \gg \rho_A$.
 For any $\alpha \geq \frac{1}{2}$, we have